LanternD/en.dlyang.me/_posts/2018-04-26-use-ch340-serial-port-on-linux.md

 sudo chmod 777 /dev/ttyUSBx
 ```

-(replace the 'x' with your number.)
+(replace the 'x' with your device number.)

 # Try to Open the Serial Port in Python